What is the Next Education Workforce? What does it look like in action? When is a school ready to transition to a new model?

 What is the Next Education Workforce?

-To build the Next Education Workforce, MLFTC works with schools and other partners to 1) provide all students with deeper and personalized learning by building teams of educators with distributed expertise, and 2) empower educators by developing new opportunities for role-based specialization and advancement.
+To build the Next Education Workforce, MLFTC works with schools and other partners to 1) provide all students with deeper and personalized learning by building teams of educators with distributed expertise, and 2) empower educators by developing better ways to enter the profession, specialize and advance.
 View the collection to learn more about the elements of Next Education Workforce models.

 Teams with teacher candidates